shahkr17/bank-stock-analysis-interest-rates/README.md

 The goal is to analyze trends, volatility, and return behavior around key rate hike events using Python, and visualize the data both in code and via a Power BI dashboard.

+## Disclaimer
+This project is for educational and analytical purposes only.
+It does not constitute financial advice or investment recommendations.

 ---

 ##  Objective